CassieMarie0728/my-awesomeness/README.md

 - [11ty/eleventy](https://github.com/11ty/eleventy) - A simpler site generator.
 Transforms a directory of templates (of varying types) into HTML.
 - [AppFlowy-IO/AppFlowy-Website](https://github.com/AppFlowy-IO/AppFlowy-Website) - AppFlowy is an open-source alternative to Notion.
 You are in charge of your data and customizations.
 Built with Flutter and Rust.
-- [Axorax/awesome-free-apps](https://github.com/Axorax/awesome-free-apps) - Curated list of the best free apps for PC and mobile
 - [BenDol/GithubWikiTemplate](https://github.com/BenDol/GithubWikiTemplate) -
 - [Capgemini/template-github-copilot](https://github.com/Capgemini/template-github-copilot) - A template repository with GitHub Copilot default configurations
 - [CassieMarie0728/c728-author](https://github.com/CassieMarie0728/c728-author) - Free subdomains for personal sites, open-source projects, and more.